getporter/proposals/CONTRIBUTING.md

 rejected idea again in subsequent discussions.

-#### Open Questions
+### Open Questions

-Before a PEP is implemented, questions can come up which warrant further discussion.
+While a PEP is in draft, questions can come up which warrant further discussion.
 Those questions should be recorded here so people know that they are being thought about but do not have a concrete resolution.
 This helps make sure all for the PEP to be ready for consideration are complete and reduces